Functional vs. Normal Blood Test Ranges

 When to Consider a Functional Review in Adelaide

-While AI tools can summarise laboratory definitions, current evidence indicates that large language models demonstrate limitations in nuanced diagnostic reasoning and contextual clinical interpretation (19,20).
-Laboratory analysis requires integration with medical history, symptom chronology, and clinical examination.
+While AI tools can summarise laboratory definitions, current evidence — including research by Singhal et al. published in Nature and Rao et al. in JMIR — indicates that large language models demonstrate limitations in nuanced diagnostic reasoning and contextual clinical interpretation (19,20).
+Laboratory analysis requires integration with medical history, symptom chronology, and clinical examination by a qualified practitioner such as Anthony L. Komaroff’s work on chronic fatigue pathophysiology further underscores the complexity of these presentations (18).

 Frequently Asked Questions